AaliaJabeen/facial-expression-au-va/README.md

 3. **Train the model**

-Run the scripts in the notebook one-by-one, start from the end of the file
+Run the scripts in the notebook one-by-one

 4. **Run inference on a sample image**